Anti-Russian sentiment: Hungary

 Hungary's relations with Russia are shadowed by the Hungarian Revolution of 1848 which was crushed with the help of Russian troops as well the Hungarian Revolution of 1956 which was brutally crushed by the Red Army and was followed by the mass arrest and imprisonment of Hungarians.
-The current government of Viktor Orbán is seen as friendlier toward Russia.
 According to a 2019 survey by Pew Research, 3% of Hungarian respondents had a favourable opinion of Russia, 32% had a somewhat favourable opinion, 31% had a somewhat unfavourable opinion and 16% had a very unfavourable opinion.

 Northern Europe

 Norway

-Norway's diplomatic and cultural ties with the West have complicated continuing relations with Russia.
 A 2017 poll of Norwegians found that 58% believe that Vladimir Putin and Russia pose a security threat.

 Russian officials escalated the tensions.
 A Russian deputy foreign minister stated in Oslo that Russia views the October 2018 Trident Juncture NATO military exercises in Norway to be "anti-Russian" in nature.
 Russian expansion in the Arctic has contributed to increasing mutual distrust between Russia and Norway.
 Norway's perceptions of Russian militarism and regional antagonism, as well as Norway's hosting of the US Marine Corps in the country, have contributed to the deterioration of relations between Norway and Russia.

 Finland

-Edvard Isto's painting Attack (1899) symbolizes the beginning of Finland's Russification.
+Edvard Isto's painting The Attack (1899) symbolizes the beginning of Finland's Russification.
 The two-headed eagle of Russia is tearing away the law book from the Finnish Maiden's arms.

 In Finland, anti-Russian sentiment has been studied since the 1970s.
 The history of anti-Russian sentiment has two main theories.
 One of them claims that Finns and Russians have been archenemies throughout history.
 The position is considered to have been dominated at least the 1700s since the days of the Greater Wrath.
 This view largely assumes that through the centuries, "Russia is a violent slayer and Finland is an innocent, virginal victim".

 Another, perhaps a more plausible view, holds that idea of Russia as the archenemy was only invented during the early years of independence for the purposes of building the national identity.

 The Finnish Civil War in 1918 between the Reds and the Whites—won by the Whites—left behind a popular wave of anti-Russian and anti-Communist feelings in Finland.
 Hundreds of ethnic Russians were executed in 1918 in the city of Vyborg.

 According to polls in 2004, 62% of Finnish citizens had a negative view of Russia.
 In a 2012 poll, 12% of Russian immigrants in Finland reported that they had experienced a racially motivated hate crime (as compared to an average of 10% of immigrants in the EU).
 A 2012 report by the Ministry of Employment and the Economy said that job applicants with Russian or Russian-sounding names tended to have to send in twice the amount of applications as an applicant with a Finnish name.